La Chapelle-en-Valgaudémar

 La Chapelle-en-Valgaudémar (La Capèla) is a commune in the Hautes-Alpes department in southeastern France.
+It was created in 1963 by the merger of two former communes: Guillaume-Peyrouse and Clémence-d'Ambel.

 Geography

 Climate

 La Chapelle-en-Valgaudémar has a humid continental climate (Köppen climate classification Dfb).
 The average annual temperature in La Chapelle-en-Valgaudémar is 7.2 C. The average annual rainfall is 1301.8 mm with October as the wettest month.
 The temperatures are highest on average in July, at around 16.3 C, and lowest in January, at around -1.0 C. The highest temperature ever recorded in La Chapelle-en-Valgaudémar was 33.2 C on 26 June 2019; the coldest temperature ever recorded was -26.0 C on 3 February 1956.